hly189/pdf_checker/README.md

     "--show": shows all the .pdf files in provided link.

-UPDATE 2:
+UPDATE 1:
   - check to see if the link has 403 and 404 error to download it.

-UPDATE 3:
+UPDATE 2:
   - some minor changes for download functions.
   - updaing "-i" option which shows the links which cannot be downloaded.

-UPDATE 4:
+UPDATE 3:
    - Adding input for url and fixing some bugs.

 P/S: I am in the process of fixing the bugs and updating the program.
 Therefore, it is probably not perfect.